 What is the Best Paint to Whitewash Brick?

 If you are using paint to white wash your brick, make sure to use latex paint!
-Pick a color that works with your space!
+I have several go-tos when choosing white paint colors.
+Just be sure to pick a color that works with the other elements in your room.
+Or else things might clash.

 How to Remove Whitewash From Brick